 Tip Number 3

-Buy a combination lock, teach your child how to use it, and have them memorize their locker combination before the school year starts.
+Buy a combination lock, teach your child how to use it, help them practice so there are no awkward moments it just won’t open.
+As soon as they get their locker combination help them them memorize it.
 Doing so will help them feel confident when they start using their locker multiple times a day.
 There’s nothing worse than when you can’t get to your books in order to get to your next class, creating the domino effect of embarrassment from peer to janitor to teacher.
 You might want to suggest they keep their locker organized so that they can find what they are looking for in the three minutes available.
 But that may be asking too much…

-Although it’s a season of life that most of us are glad to leave behind, there’s just something about sharing those vivid, awkward memories that makes us both laugh and cringe all at the same time.
+Although it’s a season of life that most of us are glad to leave behind, there’s just something about sharing those vivid, awkward memories of middle school anxiety that makes us both laugh and cringe all at the same time.

 Tip Number 4